Sodalite Properties, Facts and Photos

 For those who work with people in groups, sodalite brings harmony and solidarity.
 It encourages trust and friendship between those who are present.

-Although the healing properties of sodalite are powerful, this stone works slowly and gently.
+Although the healing properties of sodalite are powerful, it works slowly and gently.

 Article Pictures

-The sodalite in the picture at the top of our article which comes from Brazil is courtesy of James St.John.
+The sodalite at the top of our article is courtesy of James St.John.

-The sodalite tumbled stones come from our collection.
-Pictures 1 and 3 are clickable and redirect to the original photos.
+The sodalite tumbled stones are from our collection.
+Pictures are clickable and redirect to the original image.

 shop now explore our collection of sodalite